voxtelesys/n8n-nodes-voxtelesys/README.md

 To send SMS and MMS messages, you must have an SMS enabled number.
 See: https://voxtelesys.com/tutorial/the-campaign-registry for more details.

+To send RCS messages, you must have a registered RCS agent, whose name is the **From** value on the send.
+Sending also needs the `rcsapi:rcs:manage` scope on the OAuth client, which is separate from the messaging scopes — a client set up only for SMS will not be able to send RCS.

 ### Send an SMS

 Add the **Voxtelesys** node, select the **Message** resource and the **Send** operation, then fill in: